JithinAntony4/Spot-My-Vaccine/README.md

 You can start editing the page by modifying `pages/index.tsx`.
 The page auto-updates as you edit the file.

-## Contributing to NextJS-PWA-Boilerplate
+## Contributing to Spot-My-Vaccine
-To contribute to NextJS-PWA-Boilerplate, follow these steps:
+To contribute to Spot-My-Vaccine, follow these steps:

 1. Fork this repository.
 2. Create a branch: `git checkout -b <branch_name>`.